cj9208/RAG_summary/README.md

     * pdf, docx, txt, json, csv, etc.
 2. Answer questions by searching relevant data.
 Mention the source of the answer and its confidence level.

+## Target of Agent
+1. Leverage LLM to automate tasks

 ## Data Preparation
 ### Extraction and Parsing